 Key nutrient transporters present on the placental maternal and fetal membranes

-For nutrients to pass from the maternal circulation to the fetal circulation, cross the placental barriers.
+For nutrients to pass from the maternal circulation to the fetal circulation, molecules must cross the placental barriers.
 In humans, nutrients need to pass through three membranes, the microvillous membrane of the syncytiotrophoblast, the basolateral membrane of the syncytiotrophoblast and the fetal endothelial membrane to reach the fetal circulation.
-The nutrient flux to the fetus depends on the circulating levels of maternal nutrients, the placental transporters , fetal requirements and maternal blood flow through the placenta.
-The localization of transporters across placental barriers has been studied, there inconsistent data and mechanisms involved in the transport of certain nutrients, especially the impaired mechanisms in light of gestational complications.
+The nutrient flux to the fetus depends on the circulating levels of maternal nutrients, the placental transporters, intra-placental metabolism, fetal requirements and maternal blood flow through the placenta.
+The localization of transporters across placental barriers has been intensely studied, there are inconsistent data and unclear mechanisms involved in the regulation of transport of certain nutrients, especially the impaired mechanisms in light of gestational complications.
 Data support two schools of thought regarding the role of the placenta in nutrient transport.
 One theory suggests that the placenta allows for transport of nutrients in a manner that the fetal milieu reflects the maternal milieu and fetal growth adapts to the available maternal supplies.
-Hence, any deficiencies in the mother will be passed on to the fetus. , the placenta has the capacity to regulate the flux of nutrients to the fetus by compensating for under or over nutrition as it senses both the available maternal nutrients and manages the flux so that it matches the fetal growth needs.
+Hence, any deficiencies or excesses in the mother will be passed on to the fetus.
+In another model, the placenta has the capacity to regulate the flux of nutrients to the fetus by compensating for under or over nutrition as it senses both the available maternal nutrients and manages the flux so that it matches the fetal growth needs.
 The two theories may sound contradictory but they may also help justify why the fetal outcomes for obesity may be macrosomia or growth restriction supporting that maternal milieu may be reflected in the fetus or that the maternal milieu was overcompensated for by the placenta to yield either outcomes, respectively.

 Transport of glucose occurs via passive diffusion mediated by glucose transporters.
 The fetus relies solely on circulating maternal glucose.
-GLUT3 is essential during the early stages of pregnancy, whereas GLUT1 seems to be expressed throughout gestation.
+GLUT3 is essential only during the early stages of pregnancy, whereas GLUT1 seems to be expressed throughout gestation.
 The localization of the transporters is unique as GLUT3 is mainly expressed at the syncytial membranes towards early pregnancy then limited to the fetal endothelial cells during the late periods of pregnancy.
 GLUT1 is expressed on the syncytial barriers but tends to have an increased expression on the microvillous membrane of the syncytiotrophoblast compared to the basolateral membrane towards late pregnancy.
 This might indicate that the glucose entering the placenta down the concentration gradient may be used by the placenta or stored, as transporters on the basolateral membrane are reduced, or this could indicate that the fetus depends less on glucose towards the late pregnancy stages.
-There is evidence showing that the placenta transforms glucose to lactate to be used as a source of energy.
+There is some evidence showing that the placenta transforms glucose to lactate to be used as a source of energy.

 The amino acid concentration is higher in the fetal compartment than in the maternal circulation and therefore amino acid uptake requires active transport (Lager & Powell, 2012).
 To allow for this transport, the microvillous membrane has more transporters than the basolateral membrane.
 In the basolateral membrane, the uptake becomes passive via system L transporters, LAT3 and LAT4, as the placenta holds the higher concentration gradient compared to the fetal concentration.